Hri Kumar Nair

 Hri Kumar Nair (Note: ഹരി കുമാർ നായർ) (born 16 June 1966) is a Singaporean lawyer and former politician who has been serving as a Judge of the High Court of Singapore since 2023.
-A former member of the People's Action Party, he was the Member of Parliament representing the Thomson division of Bishan–Toa Payoh Group Representation Constituency between 2006 and 2015.
+A former member of the People's Action Party, he was a Member of Parliament (MP) for the Bishan–Toa Payoh Group Representation Constituency (GRC) between 2006 and 2015.
 He was also a former Deputy Attorney-General of Singapore between 2017 and 2023.

 Education

 Nair attended National Junior College before graduating from the National University of Singapore in 1991 with a Bachelor of Laws degree.